FabianOrduna/cuddly-broccoli/README.md

    Infraestructure related:
    - Availability of GCP tools.
    - Data availability of APIs

+In this case, if we have a low-performance model we will be in serious problems.
+Our potential clients might prefer to trust their guts rather than buy our data product.
+It is important to mention that we have the best available data, but if we want to scale up our product we will need to invest more in the API (or do tedious webscrapping).

 2. If your team fails to build the application you want, what do you think might have caused the failure?